alliekponvelle/TikTok-Shop/README.md

           <div class="card"><h3>Tutorial</h3><p>Teach viewers exactly how to use it.
 Tutorials reduce hesitation because they answer practical objections.</p></div>
           <div class="card"><h3>Comparison</h3><p>Compare the product to alternatives, rank several options, or explain why one is worth buying.</p></div>
         </div>
-        <p><strong>Script formula:</strong> hook in 0-3 seconds, agitate the problem, show the product in action, reveal proof, then tell viewers to tap the bag or visit your showcase.</p>
+        <p style="margin-top:14px;"><strong>Script formula:</strong> hook in 0-3 seconds, agitate the problem, show the product in action, reveal proof, then tell viewers to tap the bag or visit your showcase.</p>
       </article>

       <article class="lesson">